An in-depth report on the causes, diagnosis, treatment, and prevention of ovarian cancer.

 - In premenopausal women in later stages of ovarian cancer, and in all postmenopausal women, the surgeon usually removes the uterus (hysterectomy) and both ovaries and fallopian tubes (bilateral salpingo-oophorectomy).
 In addition, the surgeon may remove the omentum (omentectomy), and pelvic lymph nodes (lymphadenectomy).

-- If the tumor has spread beyond the reproductive organs, the surgeon may need to remove parts of the colon, bowel, bladder, spleen, or liver.
+- If the tumor has spread beyond the reproductive organs, the surgeon may need to remove parts of the colon, small bowel, appendix, bladder, spleen, stomach, or liver.
 If part of the colon is removed, a surgical procedure called colostomy may be performed to create a temporary opening to allow waste excretion, although in general the colon can be reconstructed to avoid a colostomy.

 - If cancer persists or recurs after debulking, a second debulking surgery may be considered.

-Side Effects: Hysterectomy results in infertility.
+Hysterectomy results in infertility.
 A woman will no longer have menstrual periods and she can no longer become pregnant.
 Surgical removal of the ovaries (oophorectomy) causes immediate menopause.
 Symptoms, such as hot flashes, come on abruptly and may be more intense than those of natural menopause.
 Other menopausal symptoms include vaginal dryness, sleep problems, and weight gain.

 The most important complications that occur in women who have had their ovaries removed are due to estrogen loss, which places women at risk for osteoporosis (loss of bone density) and a possible increase in risks for heart disease.